jimmy-zhening-luo/scriptable/README.md

 - `file-url`
 - `image`

-... and they may be provided as a single type:
+... and they are provided as a single type:

 ```javascript
 // share-sheet-inputs: plain-text;